PedroHqdeS/etl_architecture/README.md

 - In Bronze, no rules or transformations should be applied, i.e, Bronze data must be a mirror of what is in the source;
-- We must have the same vision as data in the source, for instance, if the source shows data in a tabular way (Relational databases, Excel, etc.) data must be stored in a structured form like *parquet* type;
+- We must have the same vision as data in the source, for instance, if the source shows data in a tabular form (Relational databases, Excel, etc.) data must be stored in a structured form like *parquet* type;
 - As data is processed in an incremental way according to a reference date, Bronze data should be partitioned by this reference date (year, month and day).
 However, it is probably that we do not have a cleaned date attribute to apply the partitioning operation.
-So, to avoid apply any transformation in data here the partitioning must occurs in the object name.
+So, to avoid applying any transformation in data here the partitioning must occurs in the object path in Data Lake.
 ### Silver
 - Receives data coming from Bronze Layer;
 - Data in Silver must be totally structured;